-Injectafer (ferric carboxymaltose) is an IV medication administered in the form of a two-part injection that is used to reverse iron deficiencies and increase anemic patients’ quality of life.
+Injectafer, or ferric carboxymaltose, is an IV medication administered in the form of a two-part injection that is used to reverse iron deficiencies and increase anemic patients’ quality of life.
 Instead, an increasing number of patients are reporting Severe HPP, a dangerous phosphorus deficiency, as a side effect of taking the medication Injectafer.

-What is particularly appalling about this situation is that the involved pharmaceutical companies completely failed to warn Injectafer patients of their heightened risk of developing Severe or Prolonged HPP.
-In fact, the Complaint filed by lead counsel, Michael G. Daly, Esq., of Pogust Millrood, explains how Severe HPP is not even noted once on the medication label as a potential adverse effect or warning; instead, only a transient or asymptomatic decrease in phosphorus levels is listed as a possibility.
+What is particularly appalling about this situation is that the involved pharmaceutical companies completely failed to warn Injectafer patients of their heightened risk of developing severe or prolonged HPP.
+In fact, the Complaint filed by lead counsel, Michael G. Daly, Esq., of Pogust Millrood, explains how severe HPP is not even noted once on the medication label as a potential adverse effect or warning; instead, only a transient or asymptomatic decrease in phosphorus levels is listed as a possibility.

 Injectafer, which arrived in the United States in 2013, is the only iron deficiency medication of its kind to have an undeniable connection with the development of serious or severe HPP.
 A study published in the Journal of Clinical Investigation on Dec.
 6 compared the side effects experienced by Injectafer patients with those of patients who received Feraheme, another iron-deficiency IV medication.
-A combined total of nearly 2,000 patients were included in the research, and the results were staggering: over half (50.8%) of the Injectafer patients had severe hypophosphatemia.
-Feraheme patients, on the other hand, had a HPP prevalence of less than 1 percent (0.9%).
+A combined total of nearly 2,000 patients were included in the research, and the results were staggering: over half (50.8 percent) of the Injectafer patients had severe hypophosphatemia.
+Feraheme patients, on the other hand, had a HPP prevalence of less than 1 percent (0.9 percent).

 Pogust Millrood is experienced in helping clients to recover damages from pharmaceutical drug manufacturers.
 We will fight tirelessly to make sure you are treated fairly and receive the compensation you deserve if you have been harmed by using Injectafer to treat your iron deficiency anemia.
 Call us toll free at 888-348-6787, or direct to our Pennsylvania office at 610-941-4204, to see if you are entitled to seek damages.